54n71/Fake-virus/README.md

                    -This virus can-

---desactivate shutdown and restart button (I dont know if works)-
+-desactivate shutdown and restart button (I dont know if works)-

 -Changes the wallpaper